josetom/Geeks/README.md

 # Geeks

+personal repo for timepass

-Geeks : Geeks for geeks test solutions
+GFG : Geeks for geeks
+project-euler